How Will Debt Settlement Affect My Credit Score?

 How Will Debt Settlement Affect Your Credit?

-Debt settlement means you’ve made an agreement with your creditors to pay less than the balance due to satisfy your debt.
-For example, if your credit card issuer agrees to accept a $2,000 payment on a $5,000 debt.
 When a debt is settled, the creditor updates your credit report to show a status of “Settled” or “Paid Settled.”
-While a "Settled" status is slightly better than an "Unpaid" status, any payment status other than “Paid as agreed” or Paid in full” is bad for your credit.
+While a "Settled" status is slightly better than an "Unpaid" status, any payment status other than “Paid as agreed” or Paid in full” can hurt your credit.

 Because you aren’t paying your full balance as agreed, debt settlement will have a negative impact to your credit score.
-Your credit is based on several different factors, so It's hard to predict just how many credit score points you'll lose due to debt settlement.
+Your credit is based on several different factors, so the exact impct on your credit can vary depending on the other information on your credit report.
 However, we do know that debt settlement can have a significant impact on your credit score.

 What FICO Says About Debt Settlement and Your Credit Score